Cannondale fork 29 "Lefty Carbon XLR 2.0 100 mm

-The lefty has for years been one of the references in cover to stiffness and damping performance.
+The Lefty is one of the references in many years cover to stiffness and damping performance.
 Lefty 2.0 comes with numerous enhancements and optimizations.

 Why is a lefty so easily?

-Simply because the one-arm double-bridge design with less material makes do as a normal fork with 2 fork arms.
-All necessary components are in a fork arm into place and material can be used specifically as where the stresses are greatest.
-The OPI Technology (One Piece Integration), with the components that were previously composed of 2 different parts, now consist of one member, saves additional weight and increases stiffness.
+Simply because the one-arm double-bridge construction with less material gets along as a normal fork with two fork arms.
+All necessary components found in a fork arm into place and material can be used specifically as where the stresses are greatest.
+The OPI Technology (One Piece Integration), wherein the components which were previously composed of two different parts, now consist of only one component, saving additional weight and increased rigidity.

 Why is the Lefty rigid?

-The stiffness of the Lefty based on 5 points: The double bridge, the large pipe diameters that upside-down design, the 4-squared connection of Stand and dip tube and the OPI technology.
-The double bridge structure directs the forces evenly into the oversized head tube from which this then initiates into the frame.
-In a standard fork, this force-transmitting only happens on a yoke which the force is applied unevenly.
-The upside-down design relocates the stable components of the fork upwards where the largest forces occur.
-Head tube (1.56 ") and the standpipe (44 mm) increase the rigidity prevail over telescopic forks with 1 1/8" steerer.
-Another unique feature is the combination of state and stillwells here lies a 4-square tube in a 4-square tube and these are connected by the 60 needle bearings (4 strips with 15 needles) and a plain bearing.
-These two tubes are forced by their shape to deform together which increases the rigidity again.
-The OPI technology on the one hand reduces the weight enables complex components from one piece to manufacture and thus adapt it to the stresses and not isolated to do this for 2 components, which are then also as stable as possible to each other.
+The stiffness of the Lefty is based on five points: The double bridge, the large pipe diameter, the upside-down design, the 4-socket connection between still and dip tube and the OPI technology.
+The double bridge design transfers the forces evenly into the oversized head tube from which then initiates this in the frame.
+In a standard fork this power transmitting only happens on a yoke which the force is applied unevenly.
+The upside-down construction moves the stable components on the fork upward where the largest forces occur.
+Head tube (1.56 "), and standpipe (44 mm) increase the rigidity significantly compared to telescopic forks with 1 1/8" tube.
+Also unique is the combination of state and dip tubes is inserted a 4 square tube in a 4 square tube which are connected together by the needle bearing 60 (4 strips with 15 needles) and a slide bearing.
+These two tubes are forced by their shape to deform together what the stiffness increased again.
+The OPI technology on the one hand reduces the weight makes it possible complex components in one piece to manufacture and thus adapt to the occurring loads and not for two components to do this separately, which are then also stable as possible to each other.

 Why Lefty responds better?

 The answer lies in the built-in each Lefty needle bearings.
-A normal front fork runs normally on 4 Bushings a 29er Lefty "rolls" to 60 needle bearings.
-Thus saith the fork to significantly faster and more sensitive.
+A normal telescopic fork is running normally on four bushes, a 29er Lefty "rolls" on 60 needle bearings.
+For optimum fork responds much faster and more sensitive.

-From model year 2013, the completely revised telescope unit with "Sealed Hybrid Needle Bearing Technology" which bearings and needle roller bearings for improved sealing and optimized response is connecting.
-Furthermore, the needle bearing of Lefty's are equipped with a self resetting function, which ensures the full stroke of the telescope in the long run without restriction.
-To coarse dirt and stone to reduce "fire" now has a Fender in motocross style on the equipment.
+From model year 2013, the completely revised telescope unit with "Sealed hybrid Needle Bearing Technology" which bearings and needle roller bearings for improved sealing and optimized response is connecting.
+Furthermore, the needle bearing the Lefty's with a self resetting function are fitted which ensures the full stroke of the telescope on a permanent unrestricted.
+To coarse dirt and stone to reduce the "attack" now counts a Fender in motocross style on the equipment.

-The Lefty XLR accepts the practical X-Loc lever of SRAM.
-The lever is a possibility of a finger, the fork between open and closed positions to move.
-In addition, the lever at a Matchmaker clamp can be attached, which makes for a neat look at the handlebar.
-The XLR Carbon has an OPI-axle (an aluminum piece forged axle and dip tube) and a standpipe aluminum.
-The fork is designed for disc brakes up to 203 mm.
+The Lefty XLR takes care of the practical X-Loc lever of SRAM.
+To the lever there is the possibility of a finger, the fork between open and closed positions to move.
+In addition, the lever at a Matchmaker clamp can be attached, which makes for a neat look on the handlebar.
+The XLR Carbon has a OPI axle (from an aluminum forged piece axle and dip tube) and a stand pipe of aluminum.
+The fork is designed for brake discs up to 203 mm.

 An axial offset (offset) of 55 mm combined with a flat rake allows smooth running at top speed as well as maneuverability at low speeds.

-The damper of the fork has been revised and has now received a high-flow piston with a XC vote.
+The damper fork has been revised and has now received a high-flow piston with a XC vote.